sebastian9/Gmsh-airfoil-tools/README.md

 # Gmsh 2D Airfoil Mesher (mesh.cpp)

+2D Airfoil mesher for Gmsh.

 Usage:

         mesh.exe bl_thickness hwall_n ratio hfar airfoil_list

 The first line is reserved for the name, and points should not be repeated.
 The curve generated is a closed B-spline.
 Points should be in a standard Selig format airfoil coordinate file.

 Usage example:

         mesh.exe 0.05 0.000001 1.3 1.5 "CH10-(smoothed).dat" e423.dat FX-84-W-150.dat S1223.dat

 Refer to http://gmsh.info/doc/texinfo/gmsh.html for documentation on Gmsh

 License: MIT License Copyright 2019 Sebastian Lopez Sanchez http://github.com/sebastian9

 # Gmsh-airfoil (ReadAirfoil.cpp)